nightscout/nightscout.github.io/README.md

 To suggest changes, fork this repository, edit the files, and submit your changes as a pull request.

+The developer discussion of Nightscout happens on our Discord channel at https://discord.gg/zg7CvCQ

 ### Previewing Changes
 To preview your work as you edit you must set up two python packages that are used to create this site using [MkDocs](http://www.mkdocs.org/).
 They are `mkdocs`, and `mkdocs-bootswatch`.